loginor/jva-interview/README.md

 ## Online hosted:
 https://spring-interview-backend.onrender.com/api/duration/61

-(Free host instance will spin down with inactivity, which can delay requests by 50 seconds or more.)
+(Free host instance will spin down with inactivity, which can delay requests by 50 seconds or more the first time using after inactivity.)

 This is a simple RESTful API built with Spring Boot that formats a given number of seconds into a human-readable duration, such as years, days, hours, minutes, and seconds.